vinnie-vuong/sentiment-analyzer/README.md

 ### Common Issues

-**Docker Issues:**
+**MongoDB Issues:**
-- Make sure Docker and Docker Compose are installed
+- Make sure MongoDB is installed and running
-- Check if ports 3000, 5007, and 27017 are available
+- Check if port 27017 is available
-- Use `docker-compose logs` to view error messages
+- Verify the connection string in `.env`

-**Development Issues:**
+**Node.js Issues:**
 - Ensure Node.js 18+ is installed
-- Check if MongoDB is running locally
+- Check if npm is working correctly
-- Verify environment variables are set correctly
+- Clear npm cache: `npm cache clean --force`

 **API Connection Issues:**
 - Check if the backend is running on port 5007
 - Verify the `NEXT_PUBLIC_API_BASE_URL` environment variable
 - Check CORS settings if accessing from different domains

+**Port Conflicts:**
+- Check if ports 3000 and 5007 are available
+- Kill existing processes: `lsof -ti:3000 | xargs kill -9`

 ## 📞 Support

 If you encounter any issues or have questions:

 1. Check the troubleshooting section above
-2. Review the logs: `docker-compose logs -f`
+2. Review the logs in your terminal
 3. Run the tests: `npm test`
 4. Open an issue on GitHub